Global Growth & Strategy·Localization Best Practices

 A step-by-step LQA process

-Now that you have your processes, team, and systems and tools in place, it’s time to put it all together.
-Here’s an LQA process you can emulate to maintain high quality standards for your translations.
+Now that you have your processes, team, and tools in place, it’s time to put it all together.
+Here’s a tried-and-tested LQA process to maintain high quality standards for your translations.

 1. Pre-translation preparation